spacetelescope/imexam/docs/imexam/example5.rst

     plots.save() #with an optional filename using filename="something.extname"

 Where the extname specifies the format of the file, ex: jpg or pdf.
-A pdf file will be the default output.
+A pdf file will be the default output, using the curent self.plot_name